-STORYTELLING IN VIDEO GAMES GRADE 10-12 LENGTH 18 WEEKS .5 CREDIT The class will focus on the narrative of the original source text and its video game adaptation as well as its film and TV adaptations.
+STORYTELLING IN VIDEO GAMES

+GRADE 9-12 LENGTH: SEMESTER .5 CREDIT

+The class will focus on the narrative of the original source text and its video game adaptation as well as its film and TV adaptations.
 Students will read, discuss, write, play, and present about the games' storytelling, form, genre, style, theory, and corresponding adaptations.
 Students will have the opportunity to have hands-on experience interacting with the games.
 Witcher, Uncharted, Assassins Creed, and Dante's Inferno are some examples of the narrative driven games the class will study.
-A fee may be charged for this course.